-AP Computer Science A: 1 credit - In this course, students will get familiar with the concepts and tools of computer science as they learn a subset of the Java programming language.
-Students will do hands-on work to design, write, and test computer programs that solve problems or accomplish tasks Associated Pathway: Computer Science
+AP Computer Science A: 1 credit - In this asynchronous course, students will get familiar with the concepts and tools of computer science as they learn a subset of the Java programming language.
+Students will do independent, hands-on work to design, write, and test computer programs that solve problems or accomplish tasks.
+The ultimate goal of the course is to prepare for the College Board AP exam, which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Associated Pathway: Computer Science

-AP Computer Science Principles: 1 credit - In this course, students will learn the principles that underlie the science of computing and develop the thinking skills that computer scientists use.
+AP Computer Science Principles: 1 credit - In this live, interactive, and project-based course, students will learn the principles that underlie the science of computing and develop the thinking skills that computer scientists use.
 Students will work on their own and as part of a team to creatively address real-world issues using the tools and processes of computation.
+The ultimate goal of the course is to prepare for the College Board AP exam, which, with a qualifying score, can earn students college credit at many post-secondary institutions.
 Associated Pathway: Computer Science

 Art 1 - Foundations: 0.5 credits - In this course, students will focus on learning how to draw using elements and principles of design.
 Students will learn about art history and a variety of approaches to drawing.
 Form and value will be discovered using gesture and contour drawing, value studies of 3D forms, and still life paintings.
-Students will explore composition and figure/portrait development.
-Associated Pathways: Fine Arts & Digital Graphic Arts
+Students will explore composition and figure/ portrait development.
+Associated Pathways: Fine Arts and Digital Graphic Arts

 Art 2- Express Yourself: 0.5 credits - Students will create a variety of art projects using the elements and principles of design.
 Projects will be based on various periods from Art history including Surrealism, pop art, and cultural art studies.
 Projects aim to help develop individual self-expression and style.
-Associated Pathways: Fine Arts & Digital Graphic Arts.
-Prerequisite: Art 1.
+Associated Pathways: Fine Arts and Digital Graphic Arts Prerequisite: Art 1.

-Art Anatomy: 0.5 - Students will explore several body systems and this knowledge will be the starting point for STEAM focused projects that utilize a student's creativity and creative thinking skills.
+Visual Anatomy - Create the Body: 0.5 - In this course we will explore several body systems and this knowledge will be the starting point for STEAM focused projects that utilize a student's creativity and creative thinking skills.
 Students will complete activities that are hands-on and based on the human body.
 Experimental data will be collected and analyzed and students will present student created graphics.
 Students will also create various art projects in relationship to the content and will learn anatomical structures through coloring book activities.
-Associated Pathways: Biomedical, Fine Arts
+Associated Pathways: Biomedical and Fine Arts

-Communication Skills for Business: 0.5 credits - In this course students will learn the skills to validate to a potential employer that they understand key communication principles and have the skills necessary to be effective and efficient in a work environment.
-Students will learn to describe basic communication principles, plan for effective communication, apply best practices for creating business deliverables and delivering your message, receiving communications, and analyzing communication scenarios.
-They'll learn the skills tested in the Communication Skills for Business (CSB) certification exam.
-Students will have the opportunity to make their resume stand out by sitting for and passing this certification exam.
+Communication Skills for Business: 0.5 credits - Students will be able to validate to a potential employer that they understand key communication principles and have the skills necessary to be effective and efficient in a work environment.
+Students will learn to describe basic communication principles, plan for effective communication, apply best practices for creating business deliverables and delivering their message, receiving communications, and analyzing communication scenarios.
+They'll learn the skills tested in the Communication Skills for Business CSB certification exam.
+Their resume will stand out just by sitting for and passing this certification exam (if you meet the basic requirements).
 Students will earn the proof that they understand good communication and bring necessary skills to be effective and efficient in a job.
-Associated Pathways: Entrepreneurship & Business
+Certification earned is eligible for college credit through the American Council on Education (ACE).
+Associated Pathways: Business and Entrepreneurship